-Rh Sensitization in Pregnancy
+Protecting Your Baby: How to Manage Rh Sensitization in Pregnancy

 RH Sensitization is a growing problem in areas where humidity can be high and exposure to allergens can be frequent.
 It occurs when an individual develops an allergic reaction to their environment, typically due to exposure to environmental allergens or other triggers.
 Common symptoms of RH sensitization include skin irritation, sneezing, coughing, difficulty breathing, rhinitis and asthma-like symptoms.
 As RH sensitization can lead to serious long-term health problems, it is important for individuals living in these conditions to take preventive measures and get appropriate treatment if necessary.
 These may include changing the environment by controlling humidity levels and reducing mold growth as well as avoiding contact with known allergy triggers such as animal dander and pollen.
 In addition, medications or immunotherapy may be prescribed to help reduce the sensitivity of an individual’s immune system to these triggers.
-It is also important for individuals with RH sensitization to immediately seek medical help when they experience any of the above mentioned symptoms as early diagnosis and treatment are key in managing this condition.
+It is also important for individuals with RH sensitization to immediately seek medical help when they experience any of the ABOVE-MENTIONED symptoms as early diagnosis and treatment are key in managing this condition.
 Please keep reading for details on the following topics:

 Consequences of rh sensitization